billtubbs/experiments/README.md

 ## 1. Job Dispatcher

-`jobdispatcher.py` is a simple Python script that allows you to automate the execution of shell scripts.
+[`jobdispatcher.py`](scripts/jobdispatcher.py) is a simple Python script that allows you to automate the execution of shell scripts.
 The purpose of the tool is to execute scripts one after another from a queue.
-This is useful when you are working on a remote machine such as a GPU and want to run multiple experiments without too much supervision.
+This is useful when you are working on a remote machine such as a GPU and want to run multiple experiments with minimum supervision.

 ### Overview